HDRWCG/HDRStaticMetadata/README.md

 # HDRStaticMetadata

  HDR GENERATOR TOOL
- In its essence, this tool will calculate the maxFall and maxCLL of a 16-bit TIFF frame using the formula 'PQ10000_f' (defined by Bill Mandel).
+ In its essence, this tool will calculate the maxFall and maxCLL of a 16-bit TIFF frame using the formula 'PQ10000_f' (to linearize).
 This application will scan a folder of
  TIFF files and proceed to perform calculations on the files.
 File results are calculated concurrently according to the number of threads a user specifies.
 The results are logged to a file.
 The files processed and the time the files were processed are logged as well.
 OpenImageIO is used to read the files into a 16bit vector.
  OpenCV is used for conveniently accessing pixels as well as croping an image for frame average light level calculations.
 QtCore and QtConcurrent are used for